acoustic-content-samples/wchtools-cli/authoring-api/README.md

-# IBM Watson Content Hub Tools API module
+# Acoustic Content Tools API module
-This node module provides helper APIs to the IBM Watson Content Hub Tools hosted at https://github.com/ibm-wch/wchtools-cli .
+This node module provides helper APIs to the Acoustic Content Tools hosted at https://github.com/acoustic-content-samples/wchtools-cli .

-It is for use by the node based IBM Watson Content Hub client tools only and is not meant to be a documented and stable (non-changing) API for other tools.
+It is for use by the node based Acoustic Content client tools only and is not meant to be a documented and stable (non-changing) API for other tools.
 This internal API may change over time, as needed by the tools.

 ### License and Notices
-Please review the [LICENSE](https://github.com/ibm-wch/wchtools-cli/blob/master/LICENSE) and [NOTICE](https://github.com/ibm-wch/wchtools-cli/blob/master/NOTICE) files at the root of this project's git repository before you download and get started with this toolkit.
+Please review the [LICENSE](https://github.com/acoustic-content-samples/wchtools-cli/blob/master/LICENSE) and [NOTICE](https://github.com/acoustic-content-samples/wchtools-cli/blob/master/NOTICE) files at the root of this project's git repository before you download and get started with this toolkit.